rapidsms/rapidsms/docs/internals/contributing/index.rst

 Using Sphinx
 ************

+installed.
+See the :ref:`installing-development-version` guide for instructions on installing RapidSMS.

 We use the Sphinx__ documentation system (based on docutils__).
 To actually build the documentation locally, you'll currently need to install Sphinx::